Team488/Alt/Alt-Cameras/README.md

 # Matrix-Alt-Cameras

-**Matrix-Alt-Cameras** is an extension package to the [Matrix-Alt-Core](https://github.com/Team488/Alt/Alt-Core) framework, designed to add camera capabilities to your Alt Agents with minimal setup.
-This module enables you to easily attach one or more camera streams (e.g., OpenCV, RealSense, OAK-D) to your agents, process frames in real-time, and integrate vision into autonomous systems.
+**Matrix-Alt-Cameras** is an extension package to the [Matrix-Alt-Core](https://pypi.org/project/Matrix-Alt-Core/) framework, designed to add camera capabilities to your Alt Agents with minimal setup.

-Created by **FRC Team 488** (*Subteam: The Matrix*), this package extends the flexibility of the Alt framework to support robust camera-based tasks like localization, vision tracking, or display overlays.

 ---

 ## 🚀 Quick Start